 Since November 2015, EU citizens who want to apply for citizenship have been required to apply first for permanent residence.
 As a result, we are likely to see an increase in permanent residence applications and grants before any corresponding increases for citizenship.

 Data on grants of permanent residence and citizenship are released by the Home Office.
-Data covering the third quarter of 2016, were released in December 2016.
-They showed 14,472 grants of permanent residence to EEA nationals and their non-EEA family members, in that quarter.
-On an annual basis, there were 37,638 grants of permanent residence in the year ending 2016.
-Grants of citizenship to EU citizens during the smae period totalled 16,528.
+Data covering for 2016, were released February 2017.
+They showed 65,195 grants of permanent residence in 2016, , or 53,298 if non-EU family members of EU citizens are excluded.
+Grants of citizenship to EU citizens during the same period totalled 16,754.